 Kansas State University Ceramics

-The K-State Ceramics Non-Certificate Post-Baccalaureate program was created to offer opportunities to artists who have completed a bachelor’s degree program and are looking to work in an active academic ceramics studio.
+K-State Ceramics Non-Certificate post-baccalaureate studies is an opportunity for artists who have completed a bachelor’s degree program and are looking to work in an active academic ceramics studio.
 Artists who are transitioning out of or back into school can work in the academic setting while developing a more independent studio practice.
-Our post-baccalaureate is also a system to support a visiting (international) artist, someone working on a large project, or building a portfolio for applying to graduate school or residencies.
+Post-baccalaureate studies may also act as a system to support a visiting (international) artist, someone working on a large project, or building a portfolio for applying to graduate school or residencies.

 Expectations for accepted post-baccalaureate students

 - Enroll in 1 credit of Ceramics 3 Advanced Ceramics each semester

 - Post-baccalaureate students are responsible for all personal living expenses